-Hyperextensions are an often overlooked exercise when it comes to increasing your core strength and adding muscle mass, and they can also be used in rehabilitation programs.
-To get the most benefit from hyperextensions, you need to know how to perform them, their different variations and where to fit them in to your routine.
+A strong back provides a solid foundation for strengthening other muscles throughout the body.
+Back hyperextension exercises are often overlooked when it comes to increasing your core strength and adding muscle mass, but they are commonly included in rehabilitation programs.
+To maximize hyperextension benefits, you need to know how to perform them, their different variations and where to fit them in your routine.

-Hyperextensions, or back extensions as they are also called, train your lower back muscles, particularly the erector spinae muscle, which is responsible for extending your spine.
+Hyperextensions, or back extensions as they are also called, train your lower back muscles.
+This movement focuses on the erector spinae muscle, which is responsible for extending your spine.
 The top part of the movement includes a small amount of hip extension, which works your gluteal muscles.
 Your core and abdominals work throughout the exercise to keep your torso straight.

-Strengthening your lower back and core muscles can aid in the management of back pain -- as your muscles get stronger, they are able to offer more support to your spine, which improves your posture and relieves pain.
-Charles Poliquin, owner of the Poliquin Performance Center for elite athletes says that the lower back is one of the most important muscle groups in the body, and strengthening it can lead to strength gains throughout your body.
-He recommends lower back exercises like hyperextensions to help boost overall strength and size.
+Hyperextension benefits go beyond the aesthetics of a strong back.
+Strengthening your lower back and core muscles can aid in the management of back pain — as your muscles get stronger, they are able to offer more support to your spine, which improves your posture and relieves pain.
+The lower back is one of the most important muscle groups in the body, and strengthening it can lead to strength gains throughout your body.

 When to Do Them

 If training your lower back and core muscles is a priority for you — either because you are injured, they lack strength or you just feel that they are underdeveloped — perform hyperextensions twice a week at the start of your workout.
 Begin with two sets of 10 repetitions for the first few sessions; then gradually increase the number of sets and reps.
 When you can do four sets of 15, hold a light dumbbell to your chest to make the exercise harder.